MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2025.md

 ## VMM 2025 system requirements

-The following sections describe the scalability information, hardware, software, and SQL Server requirements for VMM 2025, and summarize the support for the servers managed in the VMM fabric.
+The following sections describe the scalability information, hardware, software, and SQL Server requirements for Virtual Machine Manager (VMM) 2025, and summarize the support for the servers managed in the VMM fabric.

 ## Capacity limits

-The following table provides the scale limits that were tested for System Center Virtual Machine Manager 2025.
+The following table provides the scale limits that were tested for VMM 2025.
 There are various factors that affect the scale limits, such as hardware configuration, network, topology, and others.

 The [planning guide](../vmm/plan-install.md) provides the details about how these factors can be adapted to specific requirements.